YnsOzt/CNN_Pneumonia_Finder/README.md

 Link to the dataset: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 # More information
-This model is obviously not the best, i just wanted to test the accuracy of a simple CNN on X-RAY images.
+This model is obviously not the best, I just wanted to test the accuracy of a simple CNN on X-RAY images.

 # TODOs:
 * Use transfer learning on network such as VGG16 to highly improve the accuracy of the model